kathanaddaeus/YgoNdsRandomizer/README.md

 It was created for WC2011 specifically, However, all games 2008 and up should work, due to their similar structure.

+### Important Notice!
+Since April of 2025, JavaFX (the UI framework of this app) is no longer officially provided with Java 8.

+What this means for you:
+* I'll have to fix / update the randomizer a lot more urgently now- which **I'll try to get too as soon as possible now**
+* Install a Java 8 version prior to those changes (You can find [previous versions here](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html#JRE8u441), Runtime Environment 8u441 is the last one with JavaFX still)
+* Install Java 8 from another distributor that still packages JavaFX within

 ### **How to use:**
   Requires Java 8 to run.